Experimental drug slows Alzheimer’s progression.

-Throughout phase 2, the Alzheimer’s drug was observed to have a good tolerability profile.
+Throughout phase 2, the Alzheimer’s drug had a good tolerability profile.
 This bodes well for patients and investors who can spearhead the market adoption of the drug.

 If eventually made market-ready, the drug will become the first-ever treatment for patients in the early stages of Alzheimer’s disease — unlike the plethora of expensive medications available today that only target the disease’s symptoms.